cglondon71/elassandra/docs/elassandra/source/enterprise.rst

       }
    }'

-Then you can build you audit trail kibana report.
+Then you can build your audit trail Kibana report.

 .. image:: images/elastic_audit_events_kibana_report.png

 ..
 TIP::

-   Keep in mind that CQL audit trail involves a network overhead because each node send some events to all other nodes.
-For better performances, you should use the Logback audit and collect events with Beat+Logstash into a dedicated elassandra cluster.
+   Keep in mind that CQL audit trail involves a network overhead as each node send some events to all other nodes.
+For better performance, you should use the Logback audit and collect events with Beat+Logstash into a dedicated Elassandra cluster.

 Limitations
 -----------